 nightmare risk of human error, it’s advantageous to go ahead and educate your employees on the number of social engineering techniques that include but are not limited to attacks such as phishing, pretexting, baiting, etc.

 We’re all familiar with phishing attacks, whether they are presented through website ads or directly sent to your e-mail inbox.
 According to Phishing.org, the term dates back to 1996, yet the attack is still a common threat with an elevated likelihood.
 Click on the wrong link at any given time and suddenly the horror movie has manifested itself, putting your company on display as an example of the importance of cybersecurity, as well as the price paid when it isn’t in place.
+Per the 2020 Data Breach Investigations Report, 94% of malware was delivered via e-mail.
 As such, employee education becomes all the more important, especially since the majority of cyber insurance policies focus on attacks from the outside and do not cover phishing attacks, which are triggered internally.
-While tools such as firewalls, intrusion detection and prevention systems, antivirus software and the like remain extremely important for full protection, education is likely the strongest strategy in combating these targeted phishing spells.
+While tools such as firewalls, intrusion detection and prevention systems, antivirus software, and the like remain extremely important for full protection, education is likely the strongest strategy in combating these targeted phishing spells.
 In order to be as shielded as possible, organizations should confirm what their insurance policy covers while applying mitigation strategies related to cybersecurity risks.

-Per a recent DataReportal report, 45% of the total world population uses social media networks.
+Per a recent DataReportal report, 51% of the total world population uses social media networks, up from 45% as reported in January 2019 (DataReportal).
 A Global Web Index report took it a step further and found that digital consumers spend over two hours a day either browsing social networks or using social messaging.
 That creates masses of opportunity for an individual to inappropriately share sensitive information and once it’s out there, it can be hidden but never deleted.

 Therefore, be cognizant of what information is being released on public sites, including personal identifiable information (PII), such as addresses, account numbers, birthdays, etc.